How to Apply for FAFSA

 When your Student Aid Report is ready, you’ll receive an email notification to log in, review, and correct or update mistakes if needed.
 If your SAR is incomplete, you won’t see an EFC listed.
 Some corrections can be made online, but usually updates to your financial information or dependency status and marital status require contacting each college directly.
 If you used the Data Retrieval Tool, you cannot update any of that income information, Bickford says.

 After you receive the email notification that your SAR is available, “Log in and see if you can make the corrections in the FAFSA,” he says.
 “You’ll know if you can’t because the box on the FAFSA will be grayed out.”

 9. Follow through on the verification process if selected

 Unfortunately, this is not the end of the FAFSA application process for every student.
 As many as 20% of applications each year are selected for a process known as verification.
 Don’t assume this means you made a mistake; some students are selected at random, and sometimes colleges verify all students’ FAFSAs before giving out financial aid packages.

 Each college financial aid office handles verification on its own, but you’ll likely be asked for additional forms to support the submitted information — like a copy of your tax return if you didn’t use the DRT.
 You might see a notification posted on your Student Aid Report when you log in to review it, or you might be contacted directly by one of your colleges.
 Submit the information in a timely way to avoid delays in accessing your financial aid.

 For most families, the FAFSA is a straightforward process that doesn’t take too much time.
-Data from the U.S. Department of Education shows that most applicants complete the form in less than an hour.
+Data from the U.S. Department of Education show that most applicants complete the form in less than an hour.
 If you want to practice, this paper worksheet can help.
-And if you need help while you’re filling out the form, you can review the FAQs on the fafsa.gov website, use the chat function or call the help line at 1-800-433-3243.
+And if you need help while you’re filling out the form, you can review the FAQs on the fafsa.gov website, use the chat function or call the helpline at 1-800-433-3243.

 How to Apply for FAFSA FAQs